yanghuafang/map-pose-former/docs/OPEN_ITEMS.md

   are what would break it. **This blocks closed loop.** The fix is to detect them, not to rescale: the match/volume disagreement separates them best (25.6% recall at 1% FPR) and is already computed and used for nothing.
-- **The second refinement pass buys nothing measurable**: 0.309 against 0.308 with `refine_iters=1` at evaluation, for 2× the step time.
-The model was trained with two passes, so this is not the same as training with one, but that experiment is cheap and has not been run.
+- **The second refinement pass costs accuracy, not just time**: 0.316 with `refine_iters=1` against 0.336 with two, for half the step time.
+It read as a wash before the clutter rule was corrected.
+The model was trained with two passes, so this is not the same as training with one — but the direction has changed and that experiment is now worth its hour.

-- **No converged accuracy number describes the current code.** The pre-rebuild tables in [RESULTS.md](RESULTS.md) are marked superseded there.
-Since then a four-arm A/B at 2000 steps has ranked the mechanisms and turned the geometric bias off — not enough to say what any of them is worth at the 37 000 steps M0 needed.
-One seed, one config, synthetic data.
 - **The reported covariance is optimistic where the map aliases.** The surface is computed with correspondences fixed, making it the curvature of the fit rather than the ambiguity of the match: measured, it is steeper along track than